essandess/macOS-Fortress/README.md

 blocked IPs.
 E.g., the adaptive table `<bruteforce>` is shown using the command:
 > `sudo pfctl -t bruteforce -Ts`

-### Proxy chain
+### Proxy

-There are four components to the proxy chain: a Proxy AutocConfiguration (PAC) file [proxy.pac](../../../easylist-pac-privoxy/proxy.pac), a caching `squid` proxy, a non-caching `privoxy` proxy, and an auxiliary
-`nginx` webserver.
-The PAC file [proxy.pac](../../../easylist-pac-privoxy/proxy.pac) proxies unblocked web requests to squid on port 3128, and blocked requests to a static nginx page on port 8119.
-PAC file blocking rules are derived from Easylist rules.
-The squid proxy is configured in [squid.conf](./squid.conf) to use privoxy as a parent proxy on port 8118.
-Privoxy is configured in [config](./config) to sent web requests to the internet, and use the auxiliary nginx webserver for CSS-based element hiding on port 8119.
+Privoxy on port 8118 is configured in [config](./config) to sent web requests to the internet, wih HTTPS inspection configured for blocking content within TLS encrypted tunnels—the great majorityof we content.
+An auxiliary nginx webserver for CSS-based element hiding is configured on port 8119.
 Privoxy `.action` and `.filter` files, and nginx `.css` files are created from Easylist rules using the repo [adblock2privoxy](../../../adblock2privoxy).

-Each of these proxy configurations will work, with [varying](../../../easylist-pac-privoxy#purpose) blocking capabilities:
-* http://localhost/proxy.pac (PAC file, squid, privoxy, nginx element hiding)
-* http://localhost:3128 (squid, privoxy, nginx element hiding)
-* http://localhost:8118 (privoxy, nginx element hiding)

 Browsing to the privoxy configuration page http://p.p/ through any of these proxy configurations is a check on whether the proxy is running and configured correctly.

-To provide these services on a firewalled LAN, edit the squid, privoxy, and nginx configuration files [squid.conf](./squid.conf), [config](./config), and [nginx.conf](../../../adblock2privoxy//nginx.conf) so that they're available for devices on the LAN, or connecting from a [VPN tunnel](../../../macos-openvpn-server/).
+To provide these services on a firewalled LAN, edit the privoxy and nginx configuration files [config](./config), and [nginx.conf](../../../adblock2privoxy//nginx.conf) so that they're available for devices on the LAN, or connecting from a [VPN tunnel](../../../macos-openvpn-server/).

 ### Macports updates